peter-bloomfield/peter-bloomfield.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
+title: About
 icon: fas fa-info-circle
 order: 1
 redirect_from:
   - /about-me
   - /career
   - /job-history
   - /qualifications
   - /portfolio
   - /research
-- /music
   - /contact
   - /contact-me
   - /author
+description: Who I am, what I do, and what this blog is all about
 ---